-method double getLastResult() return a double characterizing the evaluation result (e.g. the average success rate of games played against MaxN player).
+Method eval_Agent() needs to be overridden by classes derived from Evaluator.
+It returns true or false depending on a user-defined success criterion.
+In addition, it lets method double getLastResult() return a double characterizing the evaluation result (e.g. the average success rate of games played against MaxN player).

-Concrete objects of class Evaluator are usually constructed by the factory method in Arena or ArenaTrain.
+Concrete objects of class Evaluator are usually constructed by Arena's factory method

 Example classes derived from Evaluator: EvaluatorTTT, Evaluator2048, ...
 More details on how to set up a new evaluator are in Sec.
-6.9.
+8.10.

-3.10 Abstract Class Arena
+3.11 Abstract Class Arena